vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 resets the user back to complete new, flushing the users history, variables, etc.

 ### `:reset`
-Flush the current user's total history (erases the `USER/TOPIC` file), variables, and facts and starting conversation from the beginning.
-Can be done from within a script without damaging the existing control flow or input sentence.
+Flush the current user's total history (erases the `USER/TOPIC` file) and reruns the bot definition macro, starting conversation from the beginning.
+Can be done from within a script without damaging the existing control flow or input sentence but that means variables and facts not covered by the bot definition will remain untouched.
+For a complete reset see command line parameter `erasename`.

 ### `:user username`
 Change your login id.
 It will then prompt you for new input as that user and proceed from